 Despite their substantial archeological importance, there is currently no possibility to carry out full archeological studies since that would require excavation with the prior permission of the National Monuments Council.
 For now, an ethnographic survey will be carried out together with a multidisciplinary team in order to look for potential cultural traces that justify future excavation.
 To this end, we will be using non-conventional search tools and analyze the technical possibility of developing non-invasive prospecting instrumentation.

-Although the Kent Pass is one of our goals, this expedition will also continue the collection of materials for the exhibition that will organised jointly with artist Nicolás Spencer in the Museum of Contemporary Art in Santiago (March-July 2021).
+We’ll also continue the collection of materials for the exhibition that will be organized jointly with artist Nicolás Spencer in the Museum of Contemporary Art in Santiago (March-July 2021).